What this document is (and what it isn’t)

 - Public CI runs the full test suite on every commit.
 Test failures block merges.

-32(2) — Risks of accidental loss, alteration, disclosure
+32(2): Risks of accidental loss, alteration, disclosure

-The wire-format privacy invariants make accidental disclosure of user content categorically impossible — the data Lictor collects cannot be reversed into the data it represents.
+The wire-format privacy invariants make accidental disclosure of user content categorically impossible.
+The data Lictor collects cannot be reversed into the data it represents.
 This is design-level mitigation, not policy-level.

-Data subject rights (Articles 15–22)
+Data subject rights (Articles 15 to 22)

-EU AI Act — relevant articles
+EU AI Act: the relevant articles

-Article 9 — Risk management system
+Article 9: Risk management system

 Article 9 requires high-risk AI providers to “establish, implement, document and maintain a risk management system.”
 Lictor’s role:

-critical/high/medium/low/info); Guardian aggregates by severity for trend analysis. - 9(2)(c) Post-market monitoring — Guardian is a post-market monitoring system.
+critical/high/medium/low/info); Guardian aggregates by severity for trend analysis. - 9(2)(c) Post-market monitoring.
+Guardian is a post-market monitoring system.
 Audit log export satisfies the documentation requirement.

-Article 12 — Record-keeping
+Article 12: Record-keeping

 Article 12 requires automatic logging of events relevant to the operation of high-risk AI systems.
 Guardian’s incident store + audit_log together provide a technical record of the system’s risk-relevant events.
 Retention is configurable per account.

-Article 14 — Human oversight
+Article 14: Human oversight

-Article 26 — Obligations of deployers
+Article 26: Obligations of deployers

 Deployers must “monitor the operation of the high-risk AI system.”
 Guardian provides the monitoring substrate; the Slack webhook + audit log + per-incident drill-down provide the practical monitoring tools.

-Article 50 — Transparency obligations
+Article 50: Transparency obligations

 The NIST AI Risk Management Framework maps cleanly onto Lictor’s product surfaces: